-A bequest to Saint Anselm College is a way to express your faith in the future of your college and it's not really all that complicated to accomplish, even for younger alumni.
-Here's one couple's story.
+A bequest to Saint Anselm College is a way to express your faith in the future of your college and it's not really all that complicated to accomplish.
+Here's one donor's story.

 We would love to speak with you, confidentially of course, about your legacy planning.
 Contact Peter M. Labombarde, CFSC, at (603) 641-7228 or email@example.com today, to discuss charitable gift options that are best suited to your situation.